smok-serwis/cassandra/README.md

 Any arguments passed to the entry point will be called as through a Cassandra was called.
 Any extra arguments will be passed there, after a `cassandra -f`.

+Or, if you pass `bash` command, a bash shell will be set for you with required envs.

 ## Parameters

 Set `ADDRESS_FOR_ALL` for a variable that will replace all _ADDRESS.